 Fashion retailers may find themselves torn between different possibilities when entering foreign markets.
-To some extent, they are able to draw from a wide pool of choices spanning from export to greenfield operations.
-We discuss foreign market entry modes in greater detail in this article.
+When addressing the opportunity to grow their business by entering new, foreign markets, retail managers can choose from a wide pool of strategic entry choices spanning from direct export to greenfield operations.
+This is a key decision in international marketing, and if you're interested in reading more about it we discuss foreign market entry modes in greater detail in this article.

-There are two main perspectives in terms of using a flagship store to establish and develop a foreign market presence:
+There are two main elements to consider in terms of using a flagship store to establish and develop a foreign market presence:

-In this perspective, we see how the customer journey paradigm pushed fashion brands to adopt experiential approaches rather than operational approaches to market entry, as the former reduces the distance between the brand and the consumer, regardless of any actual physical distance.
+In this perspective, we see how the 'customer journey' model pushed fashion brands to adopt experiential approaches rather than operational approaches to market entry, as the former reduces the distance between the brand and the consumer, regardless of any actual physical distance.

 There is no business like the fashion business.
 Fashion companies are constantly drawn to innovate and reimagine retail.
-In this article, we have conducted a short survey of the latest trends in fashion retail looking at how international and digital markets are reacting to new customer trajectories.
+In this article, we have discussed how in-store and and online customer journeys can be aligned thank to omnichannel distribution.